Written by Davida Rochman on January 18, 2012 under House of Worship

 Contributors: Keith Anderson, Videographer and Chris Lyons, Manager of Technical & Educational Communications at Shure For the videographer who is either earning a living or bringing in some extra income by shooting video for weddings, events or the Internet – audio can present a challenge.
 You can’t have a bride holding a microphone while exchanging […]

-Written by Davida Rochman on March 5, 2012 under Education
+Written by Davida Rochman on March 5, 2012 under House of Worship

 More powerful.
 Less expensive.
 And widely accepted.
 Today, congregations large and small are benefiting from improved sound quality and lower stage volumes.
 The guitarist, in order to hear himself better, turns his amplifier up.
 The singers need more monitor level to compete with the rest of the praise band.
 The cycle of escalating stage volume […]

-Written by Davida Rochman on October 3, 2011 under Education
+Written by Davida Rochman on October 3, 2011 under House of Worship

 The following article is an excerpt from Shure Notes for Houses of Worship, Issue #47 (October 3, 2011).
 A History Whether you believe that Todd Rundgren, Stevie Wonder, or the Steve Miller Band was the first to pioneer the use of in-ear monitoring systems, one fact is indisputable: this represented a breakthrough in live sound. […]

-Written by Davida Rochman on January 14, 2011 under Education
+Written by Davida Rochman on January 14, 2011 under House of Worship

 How They Made the Transition How well we remember the days gone by when the airwaves were filled with news of a digital tsunami and the end, as we knew it, of analog television.
 For consumers, it meant the addition of a set-top box and a never-ending stream of public service and cable provider TV […]